joulupukki/esp32-chromatic-tuner/README.md

     - Use the Command Palette and select `ESP-IDF: Build your Project`
 11. Assuming step #9 worked, Build and install the software
     - Use the Command Palette and select `ESP-IDF: Build, Flash, and Start a Monitor on your Device`
+    - To stop monitoring the output, press Control+T, then X